jollyjinx/ZFS-TimeMachine/README.md

 	--recursive (flag)               default: 0

-Set --recursive=1 if you want to send the pools and all sub pools recursively.
+Set --recursive if you want to send the pools and all sub pools recursively.
 Set --createsnapshotonsource if you want to create snapshots on the source Unset --createdestinationsnapshotifneeded=0 if you don't want the destinationpool to be created.